RayaZdravkova/AddressBookAngular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.0.

+Pre-requirements:
+1. Visual Studio Code
+2. Node.js and npm (command for npm: npm install -g npm)
+3. Angular CLI (command: npm install -g @angular/cli)

+Steps to get started:
+1. Clone or Download the Angular Project
+2. Open terminal in the project directory
+3. Install Dependencies (command: npm install)
+4. Run the Angular App (command: ng serve)

+Running the .NET API and AddressBookAngular Together:
+1. Keep API Running: Ensure your .NET API is running locally on its assigned port.
+2. Keep Angular Server Running: Keep your Angular development server running (ng serve) to serve the frontend.
+3. Access the Angular App: Visit http://localhost:4200 in your browser to interact with your Angular app that communicates with the local .NET API.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.